 Mani obtained his PhD in Neuroscience from Baylor College of Medicine, Houston, Texas, and joined Dr. Dani's lab in 2013.
 His goal is to understand the neural mechanisms of memory.
 Currently he is working on understanding how dopamine and other neuromodulators contribute to long-lasting memory.
 Mani uses various in vivo electrophysiological techniques such as local field potential and single unit recording and combined optical-electrophysiological techniques.

-David Connor, Ph.
+Olivia Swanson, Ph.
 D.

 Shannon Wolfman, Ph.
 D.